 Course Detail: By the end of this course, students are introduced to a wide range of settings in which group therapy may be offered.
 They will begin to understand the strengths and weaknesses of group therapy, the demands of group therapy, and the unique variables found and provided in the group therapeutic process.

 Through the study of individual cases, students will explore ways to choose, adapt and implement models of group therapy most suited to a group's goals.
 Although this course focuses on imparting pivotal information for beginning therapists, it also provides updates for therapist advanced in group therapy.
 Case studies viewed through the lens and experience of 17 clinicians.
 This course offers a balance between valuable theoretical information and practical instruction.
 Learning Objectives Through exploration, a deeper understanding of the following:

 - History of group therapy

 - General Systems Theory

 - Rational Emotive Behavioral Therapy

 - Here-and-Now Modality.
 Practical considerations when beginning a group - Setting, client inclusion, and cohesion.
 Problems in group dynamics - resistance and self-protection.
 Transference and Countertransference.
 Creative and successful interventions.
 Negative experiences.
 Group therapy specialties, Ethical issues.
 Group therapy and the Internet.

 Course Detail: In this course, students are required to work with "Clients" for a total of 140Hrs.
 They record the details of all of these sessions in a spreadsheet which the school supplies.
 Throughout these sessions, the Instructor is available if the student has any questions and contact is usually made with the student about every two weeks initiated by the supervisor/instructor.

 There is also communication when the student submits their two videos of actual sessions for evaluation.
 Clients can be found through the student's contacts and/or other students.
-Students are evaluated based on the client notes taken and the two submitted session videos.
+Students are evaluated based on Instructor/Student consultation, client notes, and the two submitted session videos.
 80% is a pass.